 With the Amazon Echo (4th Gen), you have a more traditional smart streaming experience.
 It has the latest Bluetooth and Wi-Fi protocols, so you can connect any iOS or Android app and stream content from it.
 It can easily pair with another Echo speaker for stereo sound, or you can connect another speaker or headphones to it with the rear 3.5mm jack (which the Sonos One lacks).

 Both smart speakers can pair with specific TV brands to upgrade your TV audio.
 Fire TV owners can turn their Echos into surround sound speakers, while the Sonos One can connect to an Apple TV using AirPlay 2.
 It's safe to say that buying two Echos is more reasonable for your budget than two Sonos Ones, however.

 Amazon Echo vs Sonos One: Voice assistants and smart home tech

 If you want a smart speaker to use for Alexa commands, you'll want to choose the new Amazon Echo.
-In our Sonos One review, we found that Echo devices picked up Alexa commands far better than the Sonos One.
+Our Sonos One reviewer found that Echo devices picked up Alexa commands far better than the Sonos One.
 That was in 2017, and Amazon's subsequent Echo devices have only improved by then.
-Specifically, the speaker has a new processing chip that Amazon claims will respond to your Alexa commands twice as fast.
+Specifically, the speaker has a new processing chip that Amazon claims can respond to your Alexa commands twice as fast.

 The Sonos One (2nd Gen) also got a processor update in 2019, but we suspect that Amazon's newest device is optimized for Alexa commands better than the Sonos One, which must also save memory for Google Assistant.